BA

 Apply Now

-This course with integrated foundation year is the perfect option if you do not have a sufficient or relevant academic background but want to access this highly sought-after degree scheme.
-The Foundation Year will provide you with a solid base from where you can go on and enjoy the full undergraduate degree in your second year.
+BA International Relations with integrated foundation year is the perfect option if you do not have a sufficient or relevant academic background, but want to access this highly sought-after degree scheme.
+The foundation year will provide you with a solid base to go on and enjoy the full undergraduate degree in your second year.

 Course Overview

-Following the foundation year, the syllabus of this course is identical to its sister course [International Relations, L241].
+Following the foundation year, the syllabus of this course is identical to BA International Relations (142L).

 Our Staff